PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 In JSON & Javascript, an 'object' is a data structure equivalent to a hash in ruby, a dictionary in python, a record in Applescript, and so on.
 Almost all of the JSON data exchanged with the API is formatted as these JSON objects.

 The Jamf Pro API uses well-defined JSON 'Object Models' to describe and format the objects sent to and from the server.
 The model gives the name of each key, and the data-type of its value.
-The data-type might be a primative like a string, integer, float or boolean, or it might be an array of things, or it might be another JSON object (which will have its own model).
+The data-type might be a primative like a string, integer, float or boolean, or it might be an array of things, or it might be another JSON object (Hash) which will have its own model.

 To see these Object Model definitions,, have a look at your Jamf Pro server's documentation at https://your.jamf.server.edu/uapi/doc

 Take a look at the GET docs for an endpoint, e.g. Buildings -> GET /v1/buildings, and you can click to view either the the 'Model' and the 'Model Schema' (an example of a JSON object matching the model with sample data)

 Ruby-jss's Jamf module is built around these object models, using a hierarchy of abstract classes and a representation of the Object Model in ruby.
 Every 'hash' of data that is sent to or recieved from the API has a matching ruby class that is a descendant of Jamf::JSONObject.

+> To be clear: *every* Hash that you see in the API JSON data has a matching ruby class in ruby-jss.
+That means there will be LOTS of classes!
+After all, what is a 'class' in object-oriented programming?
+It's a model of an object.

 Here's the relationship between these abstract classes: